ansys/pymeilisearch/doc/source/index.rst

 provides only limited capabilities, PyMeilisearch was designed to provide more extensive capabilities, including these:

-- Predefined templates for popular documentation themes
+- Using predefined templates for popular documentation themes
-- Scrapping of documentation on websites
+- Scrapping local documents
-- Scrapping of local documentation
+- Scrapping documents on websites

 .. raw:: html